next-theme/hexo-theme-next/.github/CONTRIBUTING.md

 * Provide more context by answering these questions:
     * Can you reproduce the problem?
 Can you reliably reproduce the issue?
 If not, provide details about how often the problem happens and under which conditions it normally happens.
     * Did the problem start happening recently or was this always a problem?
-    * If the problem started happening recently, can you reproduce the problem in an older version of Next?
+    * If the problem started happening recently, can you reproduce the problem in an older version of NexT?
 What's the most recent version in which the problem doesn't happen?
-You can download older versions of Next from [the releases page](https://github.com/next-theme/hexo-theme-next/releases).
+You can download older versions of NexT from [the releases page](https://github.com/next-theme/hexo-theme-next/releases).
-    * Which version of Node, Hexo and Next are you using?
+    * Which version of Node, Hexo and NexT are you using?
 You can get the exact version by running `node -v`, `hexo version` in your terminal, or copy the contents in site's`package.json`.
     * Which packages do you have installed?
 You can get that list by copying the contents in site's`package.json`.
 * Describe the exact steps which reproduce the problem in as many details as possible.
 When listing steps, don't just say what you did, but explain how you did it, e.g. which command exactly you used.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) or [a permanent link to a code snippet](https://help.github.com/articles/creating-a-permanent-link-to-a-code-snippet/), or a [Gist link](https://gist.github.com/).
 * Provide specific examples to demonstrate the steps.
 Include links to files (screenshots or GIFs) or live demo.